mreithub/goref/README.md

 At any point in time you can call `GetSnapshot()` to obtain a deep copy of the measurements.

+### Scoped measurements

+GoRef not only supports independent `GoRef` instances but also has a scope hierarchy (or tree structure if you will).

+With `goref.GetInstance(path ...string)` you can get a specific child of the global singleton instance.

+An example use case would be seperate, possibly nested instances for different parts of your application (e.g. `goref.GetInstance("http")` for HTTP endpoint handlers, `goref.GetInstance("dao", "psql")` for the PostgreSQL based DAO, ...)

+You can see a simple example of GoRef scopes in action in the *gorilla-mux* example below (or in the `examples/gorillamux/` directory)

 ## Example (excerpt from [webserver.go](examples/webserver/webserver.go)):